purescript/registry-dev/README.md

 We also provide [a small utility](./v1/getBackendUrls.dhall) to demonstrate how to use the mappings.

-There can be more than one storage backend at any given time, and it's always possible to add more - in fact this can easily be done by:
+There can be more than one storage backend at any given time, and it’s always possible to add more — in fact this can easily be done by:
 - looking at all the [package metadata file](#Package-metadata) for every package, to get all the published versions
 - then downloading the tarballs from an existing backend, and uploading them to the new location
 - update the [mappings file](./v1/backends.dhall) with the new Backend.